Sushantdbg/reviveMyUSB/README.md

 ## Preface

-Please consider the fact that the corresponding screenshot are *just for reference* which may/mayn't reflect the same for your pc for example the disk number of flash drive.
+Please consider the fact that the screenshots corresponding to steps below are *just for reference* which may/mayn't reflect same for your pc for example the disk number of flash drive.

-All such factors are addressed as well as will be handled with the corresponding details of steps
+All such factors are addressed on respective steps, as well as will be handled via warnings and explanations.

-#### BEFORE GOING AHEAD CONSIDER THE FACT THAT THIS PROJECT/INSTRUCTIONS IS/ARE PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND
+#### BEFORE WE GO AHEAD, PLEASE CONSIDER THE FACT THAT THIS PROJECT/INSTRUCTIONS IS/ARE PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND
 #

 ## Instructions starts here